 Rosemary Lamb Skewers are absolutely bursting with Mediterranean flavors, and they're quick, easy and over-the-top delicious!
 Lamb and rosemary recipes are always a hit!

-So last week my older son came home from school one day and announced he told his history class that his Chef mom would make a bunch of food to represent Ancient Greece . . . .
+One day one of my sons came home from school one day and announced he told his history class that his Chef mom would make a bunch of food to represent Ancient Greece . . . .

 Um . . . . okay. 🙂

 What are foods of Ancient Greece, you ask?

 So when I set out to create a dish that would go with the Ancient Greek theme, to be honest, it was mostly about what I thought the kids would like, and what I knew to be Greek flavors.
 So yes, not very authentic.

 - The food of Ancient Greece was actually characterized by their frugality, reflecting their agricultural hardship.